 Not ready to transform all your doors, windows and fences?
 Here are some ideas for applying a splash of anthracite grey to give a face-lift to individual items.

-A few of our customers have transformed kitchen units with our Palatine Professional satin to create a contrast against crisp white or pale grey walls.
-Contact us if with details of your existing surface.
+A few of our customers have transformed kitchen units with our Palatine Professional satin to create a dark grey contrast against crisp white or pale grey walls.
+For shiny surfaces such as melamine or laminate, we recommend coating with an All Purpose Primer/Sealer such as Zinsser’s Bulls Eye 1-2-3 or Bedec All Purpose Primer before applying our Palatine Professional Satin or Matt finish paint in anthracite grey.
+To achieve a shiny, glossier finish, choose, Truglos or Two Hour Professonal Gloss.
+Contact us with details of your existing surface if you are unsure.

 Mirrors and Picture Frames

-Mirrors and picture frames… pick up a cheap wooden frame – you might even have one already that wasn’t to your taste.
+Mirrors and picture frames are easy to transform; we’ve all seen them at car boot sales (or even our grandparents’ houses) maybe the colour or finish isn’t what you’d naturally choose.
 Give the frame a gentle rub down with some sandpaper, mask up and apply the paint.
 Result?
-A smart wooden mirror or frame in a contemporary shade.
+A smart wooden or metal mirror or frame in a contemporary shade.

 Small Pieces of Furniture

 Painting furniture is a real trend at the moment.
-Bland wooden items such as coffee tables, bedside cabinets, shop counters and bars are easily transformed into sophisticated pieces of furniture.
+Dated or boring wooden (or metal) items such as coffee tables, bedside cabinets, shop counters and bars are easily transformed into sophisticated pieces of furniture.
 Palatine Professional comes in choice matt, gloss or satin finish which gives flexibility to combine with existing furnishings.

-Transform a Café, Waiting Room, Bar or Kitchen!
+Transform a Home, Café, Waiting Room, Bar or Kitchen!

 Anthracite grey is such an easy colour to match or contrast with fabrics and artefacts.
 Chairs painted in this shade will look fabulous with seat pads or cushions in muted golds, bright yellows, rich reds, teal or multi-prints.

-A quick, easy and cost effective way to transform a café, waiting room, office, restaurant or kitchen.
+A quick, easy and cost effective way to update a café, waiting room, office, restaurant or kitchen.